cognitivefactory/interactive-clustering-comparative-study/1_efficience_study/README.md

 Due to the volume of data generated (around 2 GB), not all results are versioned on GitHub.

-- results are zipped in a `.tar.gz` file and versioned on Zenodo : `TODO`.
+- results are zipped in a `.tar.gz` file and versioned on Zenodo : `Schild, E. (2021). cognitivefactory/interactive-clustering-comparative-study.
+Zenodo. https://doi.org/10.5281/zenodo.5648255`.
 - a summary of results are stored in `results`.

 NB: In order to make a save in a `.tar.gz` file, you can use the following command: